Team Rota: MM1 Alan Esquivelrubio

 |0

-This work, Team Rota: MM1 Alan Esquivelrubio, by PO2 Drace Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Rota: MM1 Alan Esquivelrubio, by Courtney Pollock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.